openstack/diskimage-builder/diskimage_builder/elements/pkg-map/README.rst

    The family is set automatically within pkg-map based on the supplied distro name.
 Families include:

-     + redhat: includes centos, fedora, and rhel distros
+     + redhat: includes centos, fedora, openeuler and rhel distros
      + debian: includes debian and ubuntu distros
      + suse: includes the opensuse distro